locationtech/geomesa/geomesa-tools/README.md

 #### Example command:
     geomesa queryrasterstats -u username -p password -t somerastertable -num 10

-### genavroschema
-Generate an Avro schema from a SimpleFeatureType

-#### Usage (required options denoted with star):
-    $ geomesa help genavroschema
-    Convert SimpleFeatureTypes to Avro schemas
-    Usage: genavroschema [options]
-      Options:
-        -f, --feature-name
-           Simple Feature Type name on which to operate
-      * -s, --spec
-           SimpleFeatureType specification as a GeoTools spec string, SFT config, or file with either

-#### Example commands:
-    # Convert an SFT loaded from config
-    geomesa genavroschema -s example-csv

-    # convert an SFT passed in as an argument
-    geomesa genavroschema -s "name:String,dtg:Date,geom:Point" -f myfeature

 ### tableconf
 To list, describe, and update the configuration parameters on a specified table, use the `tableconf` command.